abhishekpingale22/jenkins-sample/jenkins-D2.md

 - Since above `Jenkinsfile` contains a stage with docker agent, we need to install docker on the Jenkins Node.
 ```
 #install docker
 sudo yum install docker -y
 sudo systemctl start docker

 #add jenkins user to docker and wheel group
 sudo usermod -aG wheel jenkins
 sudo usermod -aG docker jenkins

 #Restart jenkins
 sudo systemctl restart jenkins
 ```
 - Click on **Build Now** to build the jenkinsfile project

 #### Configuring Credentials in Jenkinsfile
-- Navigate to Jenkins Home page > Credentials > System > Add Credentials.
+- Navigate to `Jenkins Home page > Credentials > System > Add Credentials`.
 - Select Scope as 'Global'
     **Global** - When credentials are to be added for a Pipeline project/item.
     **System** - When credentials are to be added for a Jenkins itself to interact with system administration functions., such as email authentication, agent connection, etc. This option applies the scope of the credential to a single object only.

-Types of credentials:
+- Types of credentials:
-**Secret text** - a token such as an API token (e.g. a GitHub personal access token) **Username and password** - which could be a colon separated string in the format username:password
+  - **Secret text** - a token such as an API token (e.g. a GitHub personal access token)
+  - **Username and password** - which could be a colon separated string in the format username:password

 > Audit Trail Plugin keeps a log of users who performed particular Jenkins operations, such as configuring jobs.
 This plugin adds an Audit Trail section in the main Jenkins configuration page.